 - be experiencing financial hardship and/or educational disadvantage.

-Applicants who are non-school leavers are eligible to apply with a Queensland OP1 to 15 (or an equivalent ATAR, IB).
+Applicants who are non-school leavers are eligible to apply with a Queensland ATAR 98.85 - 62.55 (or an equivalent OP, IB).
 Their admissions rank basis of previous secondary schooling, tertiary, bridging and preparatory studies, tertiary admissions tests or work experience and qualifications as determined by QTAC and /or Griffith University will be used.

 In addition to the mandatory requirements above, preferential consideration will be given to students or alumni from the Clontarf Foundation (male) and the Stars Foundation (female).